 Arrival and correction of balances

-When the list of products is configured, the second important step comes — the product items need to be counted and the initial balances entered.
+When the list of products is configured, the second important step comes — the product items should be counted and the initial balances entered.
 To work with the availability of goods, two very similar operations are used — goods arrival and balance correction.
 They are called by buttons on the main page of the warehouse.

 The names of these operations speak for themselves.
 The arrival of the goods corresponds to the operation, when a vigorous courier of the logistics company arrives at your warehouse and brings a box of "enlarger" creams.
 You scrupulously count them and indicate in the form of arrival: "Enlarger" — 500 pieces.
-If some product did not arrive in this delivery, just leave its field empty.
+If some product did not arrive in this delivery, you should leave its field empty.
 By the way, if a box was taken away from the warehouse, you can also remove this quantity from the warehouse through the arrival, just enter "-500" in the required field.

 Important!
 Items in reserve (order approved, but not yet packed) are considered unavailable.
-Therefore, it is recommended that the balance correction procedure be carried out either during the break of the call center, or taking into account the goods in the reserve.
+Therefore, it is recommended that the balance correction procedure should be carried out either during the break of the call center, or taking into account the goods in the reserve.